pirelaurent/cytographDB/public/docs/install.md

 # 🧪 Optional: Install Demo Database `democytodb`

-To test the app, use the SQL scripts in `public/docs/sql`.
+To test the app as this documentation, use the SQL scripts in `public/docs/sql`.

 ### Step 1: Create the Database